 Our battery tests are straightforward but revealing.
 We take a 3/4" sheet of plywood and mark out a series of 1/4" rips.
 We then plug a fully charged battery into the saw and proceed to make one cut after another until the saw dies.
 We use a jig to ensure the cut doesn't wonder and that the drain on the battery is uniform across all the saws being tested.
 The Milwaukee cut 298 linear feet of plywood before giving up the ghost.
 As an additional bonus, the battery discharge didn't taper at all — one second the saw was running at full speed and the next it wasn't.

 While the Milwaukee M18 is certainly not an inexpensive tool, it is a quality one.
 We find the value of this saw to be relative to one's need for the pro-level performance it delivers.
 If you are going to be putting the saw to work frequently on demanding tasks, then the value increases because it won't let you down.
 However, if the saw will be used infrequently on DIY projects around the house, then one's need for such a tool will decrease and with it the value.
 That said, this tool is a great investment if you plan on doing more and larger projects in your free time as it will stand up to whatever you throw at it over the years.

-The Milwaukee M18 is a professional-caliber 7 1/2" circular saw.
+The Milwaukee M18 is a professional-caliber 7 1/2" model and one of the best cordless circular saws that we tested.
 This machine has a powerful motor and many of the ease of use features that promote high-quality cuts.
 This saw also has a long-lasting 5 amp-hour battery that can rip hundreds of feet of plywood.
 Our only critiques are that this performance comes at a premium and that the shoe design lacked some features that make technical cuts easier to achieve.
 That said, this machine is as close to an ideal saw as we could find.